History of paper: Papermaking process

-A manuscript from the 13th century has also elaborated the process of papermaking.
-This text shows how papermakers were undertaking multiple steps to produce high-quality paper.
-This papermaking instruction or recipe is a chapter under the title of al-kâghad al-baladî (local paper) from the manuscript of al-Mukhtara'fî funûn min al-ṣunan attributed to al-Malik al-Muẓaffar, a Yemeni ruler of Rasulids.
+A manuscript from the 13th century elaborates the process of papermaking.
+This text shows how papermakers undertook multiple steps to produce high-quality paper.
+This papermaking instruction or recipe is a chapter under the title of al-kāghad al-baladī ('local paper') from the manuscript of al-Mukhtaraʿ fī funūn min al-ṣunaʿ, attributed to al-Malik al-Muẓaffar Yusuf al-Ghassan (d.
+694/1294), a Yemeni ruler of the Rasulid dynasty.
 The bark of fig trees, as the main source of papermaking in this recipe, went through frequent cycles of soaking, beating and drying.
 The process took 12 days to produce 100 sheets of high-quality paper.
 During the pulping stage, the beaten fibres were transformed into different sizes of Kubba (cubes) which they were used as standard scales to manufacture a certain number of sheets.
-The dimensions were determined based on three citrus fruit: limun (lemon), utrunja (orange) and narenja (Tangerine).
+The dimensions were determined based on three citrus fruit: limun ('lemon'), utrunja ('citron') and narenja ('Seville orange').
 A summarized version of this detailed process is as below.
 Each individual phase was repeated several times.